Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- The two teams combine to score 69.4 points per game, 13.4 more than the over/under in this contest.
+- The two teams combine to average 69.4 points per game, 13.9 more than the total in this contest.

 Fresno State Stats and Trends